The near-critical planar FK-Ising model: Monotone coupling and near-critical behavior

-Let us prove that Grimmett's coupling leads to a monotone increasing {\bf Markov} process (as $p$ varies) on the cluster configurations, {\em i.e.}, on the space $\{0,1\}^{E}$.
-We will not rely on this Markovian property later on.
-Nevertheless, it provides a nice picture of the self-organization scheme near $p_c(q)$.
-Namely, as one raises $p$ near $p_c$, new edges arrive in a complicated fashion yet depending only on the current configuration $\omega_p$. \begin{proposition} Let $G=(V,E)$ be a finite subgraph of $\mathbb Z^2$.
+Let us now prove that Grimmett's coupling leads to a monotone increasing {\bf Markov} process (as $p$ varies) on the cluster configurations, {\em i.e.}, on the space $\{0,1\}^{E}$, providing a clear picture of the self-organization scheme near $p_c(q)$.
+Namely, as one raises $p$ near $p_c$, new edges arrive in a complicated fashion yet depending only on the current configuration $\omega_p$.
+We are not aware of a proof of this Markovianity elsewhere in the literature.

+\begin{proposition} Let $G=(V,E)$ be a finite subgraph of $\mathbb Z^2$.
 Let $Z$ be sampled according to the law $\mu$.
 Then the monotone family of projections $(\omega_p(Z))_{0\le p \le 1}$, seen as a random process in the ``time'' variable $p$, is a non-decreasing {\bf inhomogeneous Markov process} on the space $\{0,1\}^{E}$. \end{proposition}

 \proof We wish to prove that conditioned on the projections $(\omega_u(Z))_{0\le u \le p}$, the conditional law of the higher configurations $(\omega_u(Z))_{p\le u \le 1}$ depends only on $\omega_p(Z)$.
 To achieve this, it is enough to prove Lemma~\ref{l.MonotoneMarkov} below.
 Before stating the lemma, we introduce some notation.
 For $p\in[0,1]$, decompose the configuration $Z$ into the triple $(\omega_p, Z^{\le p}, Z^{>p})$ defined as